UN Chief Slams Two horrific Explosions In Pishin, Qila Saifullah On Polls Eve - UrduPoint

 UN Chief Slams Two 'horrific' Explosions In Pishin, Qila Saifullah On Polls' Eve

-UN Secretary-General Antonio Guterres condemned "in strongest times" Wednesday's horrific attacks and the bomb explosions in Balochistan's Pishin and Qila Saifullah districts, noting that the blasts were "clearly related" to Thursday's general elections in Pakistan

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2024) UN Secretary-General Antonio Guterres condemned "in strongest times" Wednesday's horrific attacks and the bomb explosions in Balochistan's Pishin and Qila Saifullah districts, noting that the blasts were "clearly related" to Thursday's general elections in Pakistan.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 8th Feb, 2024) UN Secretary-General Antonio Guterres condemned "in strongest terms" Wednesday's horrific attacks and the bomb explosions in Balochistan's Pishin and Qila Saifullah districts, noting that the blasts were "clearly related" to Thursday's general elections in Pakistan.

 "The Secretary-General wants to emphasize the right of Pakistanis to participate in elections that are free from fear, from intimidation and from violence," his Spokesperson Stephane Dujarric said in response to a question at the regular noon briefing at UN Headquarters in New York.